ChongAih/project-change-data-capture/README.md

 parquet-tools show <path to hudi parquet file>.parquet
 ```

+When insert a new data, a new parquet file will be created.
+When updating an existing data, only the file that contains
+that row of data will be rewritten as a new parquet file, the remaining file remains unchanged.

 ## 4. Query
 Run the class `QueryMain` directly from IDE with the arguments updated:
 ```